jiangyuhang0930/CSC413-Team-52/README.md

 ## Introduction

 This is the code implementation for the CSC413 Final Project for Team 52.
-Most of the code for model training and applying Mixup is taken from https://github.com/facebookresearch/mixup-cifar10.
-The code for RandAugment and the common image transformations used in it is taken from https://github.com/ildoonet/pytorch-randaugment.
+Most of the code for model training and applying Mixup is taken from the original implementation of Mixup: https://github.com/facebookresearch/mixup-cifar10.
+The code for RandAugment is taken from https://github.com/ildoonet/pytorch-randaugment, a PyTorch re-implementation of RandAugment.
 Our contributions were to add a train-validation split, enable training on datasets with images with a variable number of channels besides just RGB, and run Mixup and RandAugment together.

 ## Requirements and Installation